whbak/whbak/README.md

 I am a certified Full Stack Developer PHP and a Laravel 8 fan.
 My hobbies are motorcycling, fitness, scuba diving and my two private websites.

-If you would like to view code of my projects, let me know.
+If you would like to view code of my projects, please do.
 I consists of:
 - Laravel todo with login and two tables
 - PHP Todo Framework build by myself